Botswana Economy and More

 Where Is Botswana Located?

 Botswana is a sub-Saharan country located in southern Africa.
-Its immediate neighbours include
+Its immediate neighbors include

 Zimbabwe, South Africa, Namibia, and Zambia.
 Botswana is more of flat land, accordingly, only a few areas seem to be hilly.
 The country’s leading and renowned tourist attractions is the remarkable